StackStorm/st2docs/docs/source/inquiries.rst

     |          | }                                                            |
     +----------+--------------------------------------------------------------+

 In this view, we see the schema in use requires a single key: ``continue``, whose value must be boolean.
-Fortunately, the ``st2`` client makes this really easy; when you run the command ``st2 inquiry respond <inquiry id>``, it will step through each of these values, prompting you with the provided description, and giving a hint as to what type is expected.
+Fortunately, the ``st2`` client makes this really easy; when you run the command ``st2 inquiry respond <inquiry id>``, it will step through each of these values, prompting you with the provided description.
 You simply respond to each prompt:

 .. code-block:: bash

     ~$ st2 inquiry respond 59ab26af32ed35752062d2dc
+    continue (boolean): True
-    Should we continue? (boolean): True
+    Should we continue?

      Response accepted.
 Successful response data to follow...
     +----------+--------------------------+